 Imagine that users enter your domain name on their smartphone, and then have to endlessly wait for your page to load.
-It kinda sucks, doesn’t it?
+It’s not a good UX, right?

-As you continuously upload files to your site and to your server, the chances of r your website loading slowly are increased.
+As you continuously upload files to your site and your server, the chances of your website loading slowly are increased.
 To check your website speed, use Google PageSpeed Insights.

 Examining the Meta Tags